validatedpatterns/docs/content/patterns/industrial-edge/getting-started.md

    dynamic StorageClass to provision PersistentVolumes.
 See also [sizing your cluster](../../industrial-edge/cluster-sizing).
 1. (Optional) A second OpenShift cluster for edge/factory
-1. (Optional) A quay account with the following repositories set as public:

-    - httpd-ionic
-    - iot-consumer
-    - iot-frontend
-    - iot-software-sensor

 The use of this pattern depends on having at least one running Red Hat OpenShift cluster.
 It is desirable to have a cluster for deploying the data